Executive Council of Australian Jewry: People

+Other affiliations

-ECAJ is the umbrella organisation for over 200 Jewish organisations across Australia.
-It is the Australian affiliate of the World Jewish Congress, the worldwide umbrella organisation of Jewish communities.
+ECAJ is the Australian affiliate of the World Jewish Congress, the worldwide umbrella organisation of Jewish communities.
 It is also affiliated with the Commonwealth Jewish Council, the Euro-Asian Jewish Congress, the Conference on Jewish Material Claims Against Germany, and the Memorial Foundation for Jewish Culture.

-Its councillors are elected via a collegiate electoral system.
-Of the ECAJ's 33 councillors, 25 are directly elected by the members of its constituent organisations, and eight are appointed by its affiliate organisations.

 Platform and advocacy

-The ECAJ Policy Platform covers a broad range of issues, including human rights, indigenous issues, multiculturalism, interfaith relations, refugees, education, Holocaust remembrance, racial vilification, antisemitism, religious issues, and Israel and the international community.
-The ECAJ website includes a pictorial history of Australia and Israel including government-to-government, commercial, cultural and people-to-people relationships between the two countries from the earliest years onward.
+The ECAJ Policy Platform has a strong focus on public policy, covering broad range of issues, including human rights, Indigenous issues, multiculturalism, interfaith relations, refugees, education, Holocaust remembrance, racial vilification, antisemitism, religious issues, and Israel and the international community.
+The federal government recognises ECAJ in an official capacity, and in 2024 awarded AU$25 million "to coordinate the security needs of the Jewish community across Australia".

-There have been criticisms of the organisation that they are not truly representative and that their elections are too narrow to make a claim to represent all of Australia's Jews.
+According to Deborah Stone in a March 2024 article in The Jewish Independent, ECAJ is officially apolitical, with many progressive policies, such as support for a two-state solution and condemning religious rites that are discriminatory against gay people.
+It has always tended to lean right politically, particularly since Alex Ryvchin joined the previously longstanding CEO Peter Wertheim.

 Communal submissions

 One of the roles of ECAJ is to prepare submissions to the government on behalf of the Jewish community.
-This has been on a broad range of topics such as the statutory definition of charity, human rights, freedom of religion, and labelling Kosher foods.
+It has made submissions on the statutory definition of charity, human rights, freedom of religion, and labelling Kosher foods.

-ECAJ has also taken a stand against child sexual abuse, which had a significant presence in the community.
-ECAJ advocated for the return of Malka Leifer from Israel to face abuse allegations, and issued an apology to abuse advocate Manny Waks, who was abused as a child.
+ECAJ advocated for the return of Malka Leifer from Israel to face child abuse allegations, and issued an apology to abuse advocate Manny Waks, who was abused as a child.

 In 2019, ECAJ called on the government to offer more protections to faith-based hospitals, aged care facilities, and housing providers, to allow organisations to continue to preference people of their own faith in service delivery.

 Antisemitism

 One of the roles of ECAJ is to monitor antisemitic instances in Australia.
-This includes the unprecedented 60% jump in incidents for 2018 on the back of an increase in 2017.
+An ECAJ report said that there was an unprecedented 60% jump in incidents for 2018 on the back of an increase in 2017.
 This was seen mostly due to a sharp increase in white supremacist activity.
-Another significant rise was recorded in 2019.
+Another ECAJ report said that there was a 30% increase in incidents in 2019.